-Item Indicator, Button, or Connector lcon Description 1 Serial connector 10101 Connects a serial device to the system.
-2 Video connector Connects a VGA display to the system.
-3 iDRAC6 Enterprise port (optional) 4 Dedicated management port for the optional iDRAC6 Enterprise card.
+ltem Indicator, Button, or Connector lcon Description 3 iDRAC6 Enterprise port (optional) × Dedicated management port for the optional iDRAC6 Enterprise card.
 4 VFlash media slot (optional) 3 Connects an external SD memory card for the optional iDRAC6 Enterprise card.
-5 USB connectors (2) ◆ Connect USB devices to the system.
+5 USB connectors (2) • Connect USB devices to the system.
 The ports are USB 2.0-compliant.
-6 Ethernet connectors (2) 몽 Embedded 10/100/1000 NIC connectors.
-7 PCIe expansion card slots using riser card Supports riser cards with four x8 PCI-E Generation 2 slots.
+6 Ethernet connectors (2) 풍 Embedded 10/100/1000 NIC connectors.
+7 PCIe expansion card slots using riser card Depending on the configuration, your system may have either riser 1 or riser 2.
 NOTE: See the Getting Started Guide that ships with your system for more information.
+Riser 1 Connects four PCI Express Generation 2 expansion cards OR NOTE: All four slots are x8 connectors.
+Riser 2 Connects two PCI Express Generation 2 expansion cards.
+NOTE: A General Purpose Computation on Graphics Processing Units (GPGPU) optimized configuration is available on Riser 2.
 8 System identification connector Connects the optional system status indicator assembly through the optional cable management arm.

-9 System status indicator Lights blue during normal system operation.
+ltem Indicator, Button, or Connector lcon Description 9 System status indicator Lights blue during normal system operation.
 Both the systems management software and the identification buttons located on the front and back of the system can cause the indicator to flash blue to identify a particular system.
 Lights amber when the system needs attention due to a problem.

-Item Indicator, Button, or Connector lcon Description 10 System identification A Turns the system ID modes on and off. button U The identification buttons on the front and back panels can be used to locate a particular system within a rack.
-When one of these buttons is pushed, the system status indicator on the chassis back panel light blue until one of the buttons is pushed again.
-11 Power supply 2 (PS2) 750 W/1100 W redundant power supply.
-12 Power supply 1 (PS1) 750 W/1100 W redundant power supply.
+10 System identification 9 Turns the system ID modes on and off. button U The identification buttons on the front and back panels can be used to locate a particular system within a rack.
+When one of these buttons is pushed, the system status indicator on the chassis back panel lights blue until one of the buttons is pushed again.
+11 Power supply 2 (PS2) 750 W/1100 W redundant power supply 12 Power supply 1 (PS1) 750 W/1100 W redundant power supply